NCAR/DART/docs/pages/Getting_Started.md

 user's responsibility to convert the observations, but there are many helper tools and utilities to make this process easier.

-:dart: *NOTE*: the observation sequence file can be written in either human- readable ASCII or machine-readable binary.
+*NOTE*: the observation sequence file can be written in either human- readable ASCII or machine-readable binary.
 The binary representation will use approximately two times less disk space, but the ASCII representation makes manually inspecting the file contents much easier.
 For either representation,